dbmi-bgm/SubmitCGAP/README.rst

 Installation
 ============

+For detailed information about the following installation steps with Docker setup, see `Installing SubmitCGAP <INSTALLATION.rst>`__.

-Installing this system involves these steps:
+Installing SubmitCGAP involves these steps:

 1. Create, install, and activate a virtual environment.
 2. Install poetry